- Faculty Handbook

-This document serves as a statement of responsibilities for all members of the Duke community to adhere to institutional values and polices, and to abide by all applicable legal and compliance requirements.
-In that community are Duke University, Duke University Health System (DUHS), and all subsidiary and affiliate entities, and its members are trustees, governing and advisory board members, senior officials, faculty, staff, students, student employees student leaders and authorized volunteers acting on behalf of Duke.
+This document serves as a code of conduct and a statement of responsibilities for all members of the Duke community to adhere to institutional values and polices, and to abide by all applicable legal and compliance requirements.
+In that community are Duke University, Duke University Health System (DUHS), and all subsidiary and affiliate entities, and its members are trustees, governing and advisory board members, senior officials, faculty, staff, students, student employees, student leaders and authorized volunteers acting on behalf of Duke.
 Duke’s Statement on Values and Culture and links to additional policy information may be found at https://policies.duke.edu.
 All members of the Duke community are expected to comply with applicable laws, regulations and university policies and to seek advice when regulations or policies are unclear.

 Integrity in Action

 This Code of Conduct, “Integrity in Action,” presents the principles that guide our work at Duke University Health System (DUHS), Duke Connected Care (DCC), the Private Diagnostic Clinic PLLC (PDC), Duke University School of Medicine (SOM), and the School of Nursing (SON) (hereinafter “Duke Health”).

 We strive to achieve excellence and maintain the highest ethical standards in the way that we serve our patients and conduct business, research, and education.